'Society Is Very Ready For This': 'Ghost Kitchens' With No Physical Footprint Grow In Popularity Amid COVID-19 Pandemic

 BALTIMORE (WJZ) — From a small kitchen near downtown Baltimore, workers prepare chicken sandwiches, chicken fingers and waffle fries for hungry customers of one of the city’s newest dining establishments.

-Fuku opened two weeks ago in the city, but diners won’t be able to stop by and grab a bite to eat in person with friends even when the COVID-19 pandemic ends.RELATED: CDC Releases New School Reopening Guidelines
+Fuku opened two weeks ago in the city, but diners won’t be able to stop by and grab a bite to eat in person with friends even when the COVID-19 pandemic ends.RELATED: Maryland Weather: Wintry Mix Moves Through, Icy Roads Become Next Concern

 That’s because, unlike most restaurants, Fuku doesn’t have a traditional brick-and-mortar presence.
 Instead, it’s one of a growing number of ghost kitchens to spring up in recent years.